yar3333/haxe-injector/README.md

 # injector haxe library #

-Light library implements DI (dependency injection) pattern.
+Light library implements DI (dependency injection) pattern for `JavaScript` platform.
 Library use haxe `RTTI` to get information about types (macro-related stuff not used).

 Compared to other haxe DI libraries:

 	* simple design with minimal magic (only RTTI);
-	* no macro, so library may be used without haxe (just emulate RTTI data for class in your native js code);
+	* library may be used without haxe (you need to emulate RTTI XML data in your native js code);
-	* ready to separated compilation on JavaScript target (useful for using with `webpack` and similar);
+	* ready to separated compilation (useful for using with build systems like `webpack`);
-	* only classes and interfaces are supported.
+	* ES6-ready: guarantees injecting before constructor call (if you extend your classes from `InjectContainer`).

 Using